Pegasus (mascot): Pegasus program

 In 2001, the UCF Alma Mater Society established the Pegasus Mascot Program to provide both riders as well as horses for the role as Pegasus and the UCF Knight.
 Every fall semester students are eligible to submit applications to become the UCF Knight, but only the best riders at UCF are accepted.
 The creation of the Equestrian Club at UCF was due to the need for riders for Pegasus Mascot Program, and now every student trying out must be a member.

 The program is entirely run by the students, with the guidance of the UCF Alumni Association.
 As well as the opportunity to try out to become the UCF Knight, students may choose to help at events, therefore become "squires".
 All squires must also be members of the Equestrian Club at UCF.

 The horses

 The university has had an array of horses used as Pegasus during its history.
 Since the creation of the Pegasus Mascot Program in 2001, all horses used must be white.
 Horses have been donated by Burt Reynolds, UCF Board of Trustees member Rick Walsh and Medieval Times.
 In 2009, the famed touring show the "World Famous" Lipizzaner Stallions agreed to provide their horses for the program.
 The current Pegasus is a gray and white Andalusian stallion who used to be a solo horse on the tour.
 "Maluso" as he is known at the barn, has been trained in Classical dressage also known as haute ecole, made famous by the Spanish Riding School in Vienna, Austria.
 His signature move is his rear which he performs at every home football game.
+The pegasus horse also has a partner named "Knugget" the mini horse.
 The current Pegasus is also known for his tongue that he sticks out for his fans.